eigen2017/multi_task_learning/README.md

 commit 500c0aa46f223ddf033f39b35b152be79006b326
 Date:   Tue May 29 19:58:49 2018 +0800

+after 10000 epochs, only five classes has precision and recall rate that not tend to 0

 base on this commit, i found that label: 3\13\18\21\24 are overfitting, which means these classes has high corelationship with the 10 columns data. so next step i will shrink the 33 classes to 5 classes,